ddev/ddev/docs/users/cli-usage.md

 ### TYPO3 Quickstart

-To get started using ddev with a TYPO3 project, simply clone the project's repository and checkout its directory.
+To get started using ddev with a TYPO3 project, clone the project's repository and checkout its directory.

 ```
 git clone https://github.com/example-user/example-typo3-site